integrated-personal-data-system/.github/profile/README.md

 Use-Case-Goal: Home Mortgage ecosystem facilitated: Objective-11: Pilot: Borrows gather standard mortgage data and credentials, and seek bids from mortgage lenders.

 Use-Case-Goal: Pharmacy Operations improve cyber security: Objective 12: Create Minimum Viable Product, Risk Assessment, and obtain authority to operate an initial pilot, then build toward robust solution.
+## Future Goals and Objectives (Not yet started)
+Use-Case-Goal: Freelancers and clients match and interact via P2P (no platform): Objective-8: Recruit volunteer freelancers to help pursue Goal-2 (for this use case).

 ## How anyone can join this project:
 1. [Create a free Github account](https://github.com) then return to this page.